stjude-rust-labs/rfcs/text/0002-call-caching.md

 If a successful response contains a `x-digest-blake3` header, the header's value will be used as the digest of the file's content.

+If the request is unsuccessful and the error is considered to be a "transient" failure (e.g. a 500 response), the `HEAD` request is retried internally up to some configurable limit.
+If the request is unsuccessful after exhausting the retries, the cache key will fail to calculate and result will be an automatic cache miss.

 If the response is missing the header, the empty Blake3 digest will be used for the file's content; Sprocket will not attempt to download the file to calculate